voblivion/trackmania_blender_addon/README.md

 - Ensure blender version is 2.9 or above
 - Ensure Trackmania2020 and NadeoImporter are installed (https://doc.trackmania.com/nadeo-importer/)
-- Download (zip / repository) into "%AppData%/Roaming/Blender Foundation/Blender/2.91/scripts/addons/"
+- Download zip from repository (github > green "Code" button > Download ZIP)
-- In blender: Edit > Preferences > Add-ons > Install > Select \_\_init\_\_.py file from downloaded files
+- Load in blender: Edit > Preferences > Add-ons > Install > Select downloaded zip file
+- Change Author Name to yours: Edit > Preferences > Add-ons > Trackmania > Author Name

-Since this addon is still heavily WIP, it is recommanded you download it through git to get updates more easily.
+Since this addon is still heavily WIP, you can also clone this repository into Blender's addons folders too keep it up-to-date more easily (make sure you also Install it through \_\_init\_\_.py file).

-This repository includes textures for default materials.
+This repository also includes textures for default materials.
 When dowloading zip version of it they won't be included.
-Make sure you replace them with your own if you want to use that feature.
+Make sure you replace them with your own if you want to use that feature (or install it through git clone as explained above).

 # How to use